Rizama-Victor/Development-of-a-Multi-facet-Facial-Recognition-Model-for-Institutional-Attendance-Activities/README.md

       *   Because color was **NOT** a significant factor in determining the identity of a person.
       *   To reduce computational cost during the training in later stages.

    - **Class Balancing:** To ensure good performance of the multi-facet facial recognition model across different scenarios, the data preparation process involved reducing the initial dataset of 34, 064 images to 990 through a careful collection process.
-It further ensured that there was an equal distribution of 330 images across the three students in bright and dark lighting scenarios as well as different head positions and facial appearance after which the resulting dataset was used for the training process.
+It further ensured that there was an equal distribution of 330 images across the three students in bright and dark lighting scenarios as well as different head positions and facial appearance after which the resulting dataset was used for the training process in the later stages.

 - **Face detection:** Because facial data was the primary focus in building the model, a Haar Cascade classifier was used for face detection which involved processing each image frame captured by the camera, and detecting candidate face bounding boxes at multiple scales.